23-25 Apr 2026 Montpellier (France)

 • Mardamootoo.
 Moving Through Volume

-• De Blanc.
-Weight-sharing trust and wooden floors: Identifying moderating factors in physically integrated dance
+• De Blanc et al. Weight-sharing trust and wooden floors: Identifying moderating factors in physically integrated dance

-• De Blanc et al. Automatic and perceptual assessment of motion coordination in dyadic dance
+• Velletaz et al. Automatic and perceptual assessment of motion coordination in dyadic dance

 12.30 – 14.00